Scheduled MonumentsEnglandLeominster Priory

 What is Leominster Priory?

-Leominster Priory is a Benedictine monastic foundation established in the seventh century, making it one of the oldest religious houses in England.
+Leominster Priory is a Benedictine priory founded in the seventh century, traditionally attributed to Saint Merewalh, though the documented history of the house begins in earnest from the tenth century onwards.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1005529.

 Who is responsible for protecting Leominster Priory?